nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 invalid command and the process stops here.
 3. If there is a match, `Parser` will check the validity of the arguments the user gave.
 This is also done using regex.
-4. If the arguments are valid, a respective command will be returned.
+4. If the arguments are valid, the corresponding command will be returned.
 5. If invalid, return an invalid command.

 ##### Converting user information to `csv` data

-1.
+Every important field will be separated by `Parser` with a `,` before saving them into the respective `csv` files.

+##### Converting `csv` data to user information

+When a line of data is obtained from the `csv` file, `Parser` will check if the line fits the required format using regex.

 ### Budget Component